 April 12—April 21, 2008

-The Middle East Reading and Lecture Tour will take a delegation of American writers to Oman, Saudi Arabia, and Yemen from April 12th to April 21st.
-The tour is hosted by the University of Iowa’s International Writing Program, and made possible by a grant from the US Department of State’s Bureau of Educational and Cultural Affairs.
+The Middle East Reading and Lecture Tour took a delegation of American writers to Oman, Saudi Arabia, and Yemen from April 12th to April 21st.
+The tour was made possible by a grant from the US Department of State’s Bureau of Educational and Cultural Affairs.

-The tour—a mix of literary and cultural events—will introduce the delegation to audiences from across the region.
-The delegation will travel first to Muscat, Oman.
-The schedule of readings and lectures will then take the delegation to the cities of Riyadh, Dhahran, and Jeddah in Saudi Arabia.
-The tour will conclude with programming in and around Sana’a, Yemen.
+The tour—a mix of literary and cultural events— introduced the delegation to audiences from across the region.
+The delegation traveled first to Muscat, Oman.
+The schedule of readings and lectures then took the delegation to the cities of Riyadh, Dhahran, and Jeddah in Saudi Arabia.
+The tour concluded with programming in and around Sana’a, Yemen.

-The tour is an opportunity for American writers to deepen their understanding of these countries’ unique landscapes and their rich cultural and literary traditions.
-We expect the literary events to include encounters (readings, talks, class visits, teas, etc.) with English language and literature students and faculties, meetings with literary groups, and exchanges/mutual interviews with publishers and journalists.
-The IWP will provide short translations, and interpreters at all events, so that the delegation may share their work with local audiences in Arabic, as well as in English.
-We will also encourage future collaborations between the delegation and their counterparts in the region.
+The tour was an opportunity for American writers to deepen their understanding of these countries’ unique landscapes and their rich cultural and literary traditions.
+The literary events included encounters (readings, talks, class visits, teas, etc.) with English language and literature students and faculties, meetings with literary groups, and exchanges/mutual interviews with publishers and journalists.
+The IWP provided short translations, and interpreters at all events, so that the delegation could share their work with local audiences in Arabic, as well as in English.
+We also encouraged future collaborations between the delegation and their counterparts in the region.

 - Sultanate of Oman - April 12 — 14